-How do learners use technology in informed, effective, and ethical ways to communicate clearly and creatively?

-How do learners use technology to personalize the pace of learning and access, support, document, and supplement their learning?

-How do learners use technology to share work with an audience beyond the school community and broaden their perspectives locally and globally?

-How do learners collaborate digitally to support their learning?

-How is technology used to engage in learning beyond the constraints of the school building and school day?
+- How do learners use technology in informed, effective, and ethical ways to communicate clearly and creatively? - How do learners use technology to personalize the pace of learning and access, support, document, and supplement their learning? - How do learners use technology to share work with an audience beyond the school community and broaden their perspectives locally and globally? - How do learners collaborate digitally to support their learning? - How is technology used to engage in learning beyond the constraints of the school building and school day? - In what other ways does the school align to this Principle?

-the acceptable use policy examples of learners using technology to communicate clearly and creatively examples of learners using technology to support, document, and supplement their learning online courses, credit recovery courses, or other ways that students use technology to personalize the pace of learning teachers' digital classroom sites lessons and assessments that integrate technology and examples of how teachers help/guide learners to use technology to benefit learning information literacy curriculum materials and examples of how learners incorporate them into learning examples of how technology is used by learners to share work beyond the school community examples of ways technology broadens students' perspectives locally and globally other examples/evidence that demonstrate the school's alignment to this Principle
+the acceptable use policy

+examples of learners using technology to communicate clearly and creatively examples of learners using technology to support, document, and supplement their learning online courses, credit recovery courses, or other ways that students use technology to personalize the pace of learning teachers' digital classroom sites lessons and assessments that integrate technology and examples of how teachers help/guide learners to use technology to benefit learning information literacy curriculum materials and examples of how learners incorporate them into learning examples of how technology is used by learners to share work beyond the school community examples of ways technology broadens students' perspectives locally and globally other examples/evidence that demonstrate the school's alignment to this Principle